karma-runner/karma/README.md

 sudo npm install . --dev # install all dev dependencies (such as grunt, jasmine-node, etc...)
 ````

+### Tips for contributing

+- create a branch per feature/fix
+- follow http://nodeguide.com/style.html (with exception of 100 characters per line)
+- send pull request requesting a merge to `master` branch (not stable)

 If you have any further questions, join the [mailing list](https://groups.google.com/forum/#!forum/testacular) or [submit an issue](https://github.com/vojtajina/testacular/issues/new).

 You can follow [@TestacularJS](http://twitter.com/TestacularJS) as well.